-A favourite of mine for many years, Navroze seemed the perfect opportunity to make this for my dessert table.
+A favourite of mine for many years, Navroze seemed like the perfect opportunity to make this for my dessert table.

-Mine was a salted caramel, adding a bit of salt after each bite devoured, something I personally love.
+Mine was a salted caramel, adding a bit of salt after each bite was devoured, something I personally love.

 Serves 12 -16